HugoSilva023/HugoSilva023/README.md

 - 📚 My study plan is Nest, Docker, AWS, ReactNative and Tailwind CSS.
 - 🎬 I like to watch movies, series and anime.
 - 🥁 I love music Pop, Rock and MetalCore.
 My favorites are For Today, War of Ages and Bloodlines.
-- 🎮 The ones I play the most are Fifa and Mount & Blade II: Bannerlord.
-But I like action, adventure and racing too.
+- 🎮 The ones I play the most are Fifa, GTA 5 and Mount & Blade II: Bannerlord.

 - 😄 Pronouns: he

 ##